 Short term teams also give an opportunity for our children and young people to bless and reach out to others.
 The children and young people teach the volunteer team members much through their simple and beautiful attitude to life.
 Through teams, our young people, in particular, become not just receivers of care but are empowered to become givers as well as they teach the team members the dance moves, how to bead a bracelet, or how to clean the fish pond.

 We respect people who are willing to commit their own time and resources to join a well-structured program that allows them to share their love in various ways and participate in ICC’s work.
 We don’t do this in order to profit from volunteers: in fact, we don’t profit.
 We do it because it is a positive experience for everyone involved.

 Making sweeping statements about a very complex topic because of the abuses in some countries can harm organisations that work in countries where orphanages are a reality, and where there are currently no other options.
 ICC has brought innovative practices to the care of children who are disabled and have been abandoned in China.
 We encourage anyone who wants to learn more about us to continue visiting this website, or to come to our centres where we care for the children and young people as part of a team.

-Find out more about ICC's position on volunteer teams and the impact on the children and young people in its care.
-Visit the Resources page to download
+Click here to read more about ICC’s position on volunteer teams and the impact on the children and young adults in its care.